slnsw/drupal10_computed_field/README.txt

 -----------------------

 Imagine you have two existing number fields named field_product_price and field_postage_price.
-You want to create a computed field (field_total_cost) which adds these two fields.
-Create a new computed field with the name field_total_cost, and in your computed field's configuration set the
+Both are required fields, and you want to create a computed field (field_total_cost) which adds these two fields.
+Create a new computed field with the name field_total_cost, and in your computed field's configuration set the following:
-following:

 - Computed Code (PHP):